Azure/azure-search-vector-samples/README.md

 + Service and subscription limits haven't been finalized, but the [API request limits](https://learn.microsoft.com/azure/search/search-limits-quotas-capacity#api-request-limits) do apply.
 Request payloads cannot exceed 8K for URIs or 16 MB for the request body.
 The following additional limits apply to this preview:

-  + Maximum number of vectors fields per index: None, limitation is
+  + Maximum number of vectors fields per index: None.
+However, please keep in mind the vector float limit and index size limitations per SKU.
-  + Maximum number of dimensions: ##
+  + Maximum number of dimensions: 2048

 + Index definitions are currently subject to the following limitations:

-  + Vector fields with complex types aren't supported.
+  + Vector fields with complex types or collections of complex types aren't supported.
   + Vector fields can't have filter, facet, or sort attributions.

 + Query definitions are currently subject to these limitations: